-Capital outlay project costs
+Capital-outlay project costs

-The scope and cost of a capital outlay project is confirmed before the council's submission of a funding request to the DOF.
-Once authorized and funded, a capital outlay project is paid for from its appropriations by project phase, through the state Budget Act process.
+The scope and cost of a capital-outlay project is confirmed before the council's submission of a funding request to the Department of Finance.
+Once authorized and funded, a capital-outlay project is paid for from its appropriations by project phase, through the state Budget Act process.